 The Master of Arts in Human Experience Design Interactions (MA_HXDI) is comprised of 33 semester units.
 The program prepares students and/or returning professionals from diverse undergraduate backgrounds for advanced multidisciplinary design work in careers of their choice.
 Through the MA_HXDI program, students will develop expertise in the tools and methods of experience design as a strategy for making and adding value to systems, products, spaces, and services.
 Through a diverse faculty and collaborations with leading organizations, students will use cutting-edge technology tools while developing novel solutions to complex challenges.
 These tools provide both the quantitative data to support the qualitative research of human-centered design, as well as the digital interactions of contemporary human communication and experience.
 This ‘theory plus practice’ approach prepares students to smoothly transition into the broad spectrum of professional design roles, from design research to interaction design.
 Through research labs in the department of design, students have the opportunity to engage in interdisciplinary research, independently and through collaborations with business, government, education, entertainment, health care, and technology organizations.
 These collaborations provide students with highly sought after knowledge and skills for advanced design work.

-Applying to the Master of Arts, Human Experience Design Interactions Program
+Applying to the Master of Arts, Human Experience Design Interactions Program: a two step process

 Prior to admittance into the MA_HXDI program, all students must first apply to, and be accepted by the University.
-After which, additional application materials will be required to be submitted through an online platform for review by the department graduate admissions committee.
-Through this competitive process, a cohort of students will be selected based on diversity of skills, experiences and potential to perform successfully in an intensive, full-time, face-to-face design program.
+Deadline for complete applications to the University through CSU Apply is March 15.
+Selected applicants, accepted through the CSUApply will be invited to submit additional application materials through an online platform.
+These applicants and their materials will be reviewed by the department graduate admissions committee.
+Through this competitive process, a cohort of approx. 12 students will be selected based on diversity of skills, experiences, and potential to perform successfully in an intensive, full-time, face-to-face design program.

 Once admitted into the Department of Design, students will enroll in required graduate courses.
 Please see the MA_HXDI Flow Chart and the CSULB Catalog for specific course requirements and descriptions.
 For more detailed information see the MA_HXDI policy statement.